Applying for Universal Credit

 Your landlord’s details

-You’ll be asked for your landlord’s details so they can confirm how much rent you pay.
+You’ll be asked for your landlord’s details.
 If you rent from the council or a housing association, these might appear automatically.

 You don’t have to put in your landlord’s email address if you put in their address and phone number.